-In the cosmological approach, it is possible to extract the Friedmann equations of FLRW universe by applying the first law of thermodynamics $\mathrm{d}E=T\mathrm{d}S+W\mathrm{d}V$ at the apparent horizon \cite{fr7}.
+In the cosmological approach, it is possible to extract the Friedmann equations of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) universe by applying the first law of thermodynamics $\mathrm{d}E=T\mathrm{d}S+W\mathrm{d}V$ at the apparent horizon \cite{fr7}.
 It was argued that, in any gravity theory, one can consider the entropy expression associated with the apparent horizon in the form of the black hole entropy in the same gravity theory.
-The only change needed is to replace the black hole horizon radius $r_{+}$ in the entropy expression, by the apparent horizon radius $\tilde{r}_\mathrm{A}$ in the entropy expression associated with the apparent horizon.
-While it is more convenient to apply the Bekenstein-Hawking area law relation defined as $S_{BH}={A}/{(4G)}$ for the black hole entropy \cite{bh4,bh3} (with the black hole horizon area $A=4 \pi r_{+}^2$), it should be noted that, there are several types of corrections to the area law entropy.
-Two possible corrections occur due to quantum effects are known as logarithmic corrections arise from loop quantum gravity \cite{qc1,qc2,qc3,qc4,qc5,qc6,qc7,qc8}, and also power-law corrections established in the entanglement of quantum fields between inside and outside the horizon \cite{qc9,qc10,qc11}.
-The other appropriate correction concerning the area law of entropy comes from the fact that Boltzmann-Gibbs (BG) additive entropy should be generalized to non-additive entropy in divergent partition function systems like gravitational systems \cite{bg1,na1,na2,na3,na4,na5,na6}.
+The only change needed is to replace the black hole horizon radius $r_{+}$ in the entropy expression by the apparent horizon radius $\tilde{r}_\mathrm{A}$ in the entropy expression associated with the apparent horizon.
+While it is more convenient to apply the Bekenstein-Hawking area law relation defined as $S_{BH}={A}/{(4G)}$ for the black hole entropy \cite{bh4,bh3} (with the black hole horizon area $A=4 \pi r_{+}^2$), it should be noted that there are several types of corrections to the area law entropy.
+Two possible corrections that occur due to quantum effects are known as logarithmic corrections arising from loop quantum gravity \cite{qc1,qc2,qc3,qc4,qc5,qc6,qc7,qc8}, and also power-law corrections established in the entanglement between quantum fields inside and outside the horizon \cite{qc9,qc10,qc11}.
+The other appropriate correction concerning the area law of entropy comes from the fact that the Boltzmann-Gibbs (BG) additive entropy should be generalized to non-additive entropy in divergent partition function systems such as gravitational systems \cite{bg1,na1,na2,na3,na4,na5,na6}.
 Therefore, it has been argued that the entropy of these systems should be in the form of non-extensive Tsallis entropy $S \sim A^{\beta}$, where $\beta$ is the non-extensive or Tsallis parameter \cite{ts1}.
-The studies on the non-additive Tsallis entropy and its applications in cosmology can be carried out in \cite{ts2,ts3,ts4,ts5,ts6,ts7,ts8,ts9,ts10,ts11}.
+Studies on the non-additive Tsallis entropy and its applications in cosmology have been carried out in \cite{ts2,ts3,ts4,ts5,ts6,ts7,ts8,ts9,ts10,ts11}.

 Moreover, it is worth turning our attention to Barrow correction to area law entropy due to quantum-gravitational effects \cite{bw1}.
-Around one year ago, J. D. Barrow considered an intricate and fractal geometry for the black hole horizon, which leads to an increase in surface area.
+Around 1 year ago, J. D. Barrow considered an intricate and fractal geometry for the black hole horizon, which leads to an increase in surface area.
 The modified entropy relation based on Barrow corrections takes the form \cite{bw1}